Read our FAQs on our Intercalated degrees.

-For the five-year medical programme in 2011, we received over 1600 applications.
-Each year, we make about 500 offers (universities make more offers than they have places to account for those who either do not accept or do not meet the requirements) this is approximately 3 applicants to every offer of a place.
-For the four year graduate programme, this is approximately 13 applicants to every offer of a place.
+For the five-year medical programme in 2016, we received over 2400 applications.
+Each year, we make about 500 offers (universities make more offers than they have places to account for those who either do not accept or do not meet the requirements), this is approximately 4 applicants to every offer of a place.
+For the four year graduate programme, this is approximately 21 applicants to every offer of a place.

-For the five-year dental programme in 2011, we received over 500 applications.
-Each year, we make about 130 offers (universities make more offers than they have places to account for those who either do not accept or do not meet the requirements) this is approximately 4 applicants to every offer of a place.
+For the five-year dental programme in 2016, we received just under 600 applications.
+Each year, we make about 140 offers (universities make more offers than they have places to account for those who either do not accept or do not meet the requirements) this is approximately 4 applicants to every offer of a place.

 If I have grades higher than the entry requirements, will this give me an advantage?

-Yes, but only as a school-leaver/gap year applicant applying to A100 5-year MB BS and A200 5-year BDS programmes.
+Yes, but only as a school-leaver/gap year applicant applying to A100 5-year MB BS and A200 5-year BDS programmes as this will increase your UCAS tariff points.
 There is competition for places and school-leaver/gap year applicants with strong academic backgrounds are at an advantage.
 We also carefully consider the other interests and talents you may have at interview which will contribute to our university and your suitability as a future member of the medical/dental professions.
 Your UKCAT score will also play a part in selection.

 Yes, provided you meet our entry requirements, you may apply to us again without prejudice.

-The School of Medicine does not consider re-sit applicants who achieve the required grades over the normal two year period.
+The School of Medicine and Dentistry does not consider re-sit applicants who achieve the required grades over the normal two year period

 If I do not meet the minimum academic entry requirements but offer or exceed the correct tariff points, can I apply?

-No, we expect applicants to be predicted/achieved at least AAAb in the correct subjects, therefore you cannot offer tariff points that add up to AAAb.
-We will only consider the grades AAAb (or higher).
+No, we expect applicants to be predicted/achieved at least AAAb (pre-2017 results) or AAA (2017 results) in the correct subjects, therefore you cannot offer tariff points that add up to AAAb or AAA (year dependant).
+We will only consider the grades AAAb or AAA (year dependant), or higher.

 What is the deadline for application through UCAS?

-The deadline for medicine and dentistry is 15 October.
+The deadline for medicine and dentistry is the 15th October.

 What if my predicted grade changes after the UCAS deadline?

 We receive a large number of applications for medicine and dentistry.
 As we assess applications throughout the cycle, some applicants will hear from us quite early in the process, while others will be contacted later.
-If you do not hear from us for sometime it does not automatically mean that your application has been unsuccessful as we invite some applicants to interview as late as March.
+If you do not hear from us for some time it does not automatically mean that your application has been unsuccessful as we invite some applicants to interview as late as February.

 Yes, but you need to offer English Language from one of the following examinations: